M.Ed. in Higher Education Leadership

 Join Zoom

-Each candidate will receive a personalized schedule a few days prior to the conference.
-Each schedule will include time slots for assistantship interviews.
+Each admitted candidate will receive a personalized interview schedule a few days prior to the interview days.
+Each schedule will include time slots for graduate assistantship interviews.

-Hotel arrangements will be coordinated and hotel costs covered for out-of-town graduate assistant candidates.
-The TCU Admitted Student Visiting Days program will officially begin the afternoon of Sunday, February 25.
+Hotel arrangements and costs will be coordinated and covered for out-of-town graduate assistant candidates.
+The Student Affairs Graduate Assistantship Interview Days program will officially begin the afternoon of Sunday, February 15, 2026.

 Day 1